paparon96/twin_city_climate_compass/README.md

 pixi shell
 ```

-# Run the dashboard
+# Run the dashboard locally

-Run the streamlit application:
+Run the streamlit application (from the pixi shell):
 ```
 streamlit run app.py
 ```

+# Access the public dashboard on the web
+The dashboard is also available at: https://twin-city-climate-compass.streamlit.app/